kerkeniakov/Protractor-custom-framework-with-infrastructure-showcase/README.md

  * for specific test cases you can use the manual command instead of the scripted one.
 For example:
 >  node node_modules/protractor/bin/protractor ./conf.js --suite clickAndProtocols --params.browser=firefox
 >  node node_modules/protractor/bin/protractor ./conf.js --suite searchWidget --params.browser=chrome

+## Infrastructure
+Refer to docker-compose.yml and pull the necessary images.
+Configure them.
+Populate the .env file the selenoid and allure IPs.